Atlas F.C.

-Founded in 1916, Atlas has won three league titles and four domestic cups.
-Los Roginegros had their golden era in the 1950s and 60s, but recently they became one of the few "bicampeones" (back-to-back champions) of Mexican football.
+Atlas has won 3 Liga MX titles, 4 Copa MX titles and 5 Campeón de Campeones.
+Los Rojinegros had their golden era in the 1950s and 60s.
+They became one of the few "bicampeones" (back-to-back champions) of Mexican football in 2021 and 2022.

-Atlas has a rivalry with city rivals Chivas called "Clasico Tapatio."
+Atlas has a big rivalry with city rivals Guadalajara called El Clásico Tapatío.

 History

-Atlas was founded in a bar in Guadalajara, Mexico, where a few friends recalled their football experience while studying at the Ampleforth College in North Yorkshire, England.
+Atlas was founded in a bar in Guadalajara, Mexico, where a few friends recalled their friends experience while studying at Ampleforth College in North Yorkshire, England.
 In August 1916, Alfonso and Juan José "Lico" Cortina, Pedro "Perico" and Carlos Fernández del Valle, the three Orendain brothers and Federico Collignon (who had studied in Berlin) finally decided to set up a football team.
-They chose the name "Atlas" based on the Titan of Greek mythology of the same name, and chose red and black as the club's colors.
+They chose the name "Atlas" based on the Titan of Greek mythology of the same name, and chose red and black as the club's colours to mimic those of Ampleforth College whose patron saint, St Lawrence, was also chosen as the patron saint of Atlas.
+The red signifies the blood of St Lawrence and the black signifies his martyrdom.
+Occasionally the crest of Ampleforth College is seen hanging from a banner in the stadium.

 The first title for the club was the Copa MX in 1945–46, where they beat Atlante in the final.
 That same year, they won the supercup (league vs. cup champion) against Veracruz 3–2.
 Four years later, Atlas won their second Copa MX, in the 1949–50 season.
 The following year, in the 1950–51 Mexican Primera División season, Atlas won its first league title, with twelve wins in 22 matches.
 However, just two years later, Atlas was relegated for the first time after losing 4–0 against Tampico.
 But the following season, Atlas made an immediate return to the top flight.

 Atlas had a golden age in the late 1990s under the management of Ricardo La Volpe, with promising players such as Rafael Márquez, Daniel Osorno, Juan Pablo Rodriguez, Pavel Pardo, Mario Méndez, Omar Briceño, and Miguel Zepeda, but even though they had a team with enormous talent and reached the Verano 1999 final, they couldn't conquer the title and lost against Deportivo Toluca in a match defined by penalties after a 5–5 draw on aggregate and with extra time.